pipekit/argo-connectors/apache/spark/README.md

 # Apache Spark data connector for Argo Workflows

-Apache Spark data connector is implemented using Argo `WorkflowTemplate` and  `ClusterWorkflowTemplate` feature.
+Apache Spark data connector allow users to submit Spark jobs from Argo Workflows.
+This data connector is implemented using Argo `WorkflowTemplate` and  `ClusterWorkflowTemplate` feature.
 Implementing it this way allows a user to simply reference these templates inside larger workflow like any other Argo Workflow step/task.
-This template internally is responsible for submitting and waiting for the execution to finish, which allows Argo to be aware of the execution result.
-Spark data connector relies on `Spark Operator` for Spark job scheduling, so it can only run Spark job in Kubernetes.
+Internally, it is responsible for submitting and waiting for the execution to finish, which allows Argo to be aware of the execution result.
+Spark data connector relies on `Spark Operator` for Spark job scheduling, so it can only run Spark jobs in Kubernetes.

 ## Table of Contents
 - [Apache Spark data connector for Argo Workflows](#apache-spark-data-connector-for-argo-workflows)